Feature Friday: 11 Tire Options For The 5th Gen 4Runner in 2021

 • Terrain: Mud Terrain

-The BFG KM3s has been an excellent upgrade to my 4Runner.
-They have performed exceptionally well on multiple different conditions including sand, mud, water, snow, and much more.
-I have had no issues in terms of handling on both dry and wet surfaces.
-The ride comfort is great while still maintaining a moderate road noise when driving.
+The BFG KM3s have been an excellent upgrade to my 4Runner.
+They have performed exceptionally well under multiple conditions, including sand, mud, water, snow, and more.
+I have had no issues with handling on both dry and wet surfaces.
+The ride comfort is great, while still maintaining a moderate level of road noise.
 The fuel efficiency averages around 13-15 mpg.

 8. Eric Keller (@evergreen_rnr) Nitto